richardlaugesen/ruvpy/README.md

 ### Conventions

 - Functional programming style
+- Data Classes used to pass between functions
 - Clarity over cleverness
 - DRY and YAGNI
 - Vanilla python and numpy arrays
-- Functions return dictionaries with descriptively named keys when needed
 - Function and variable naming is unambiguous

 ### Dependencies

-Sufficiently modern version of python 3, numpy, scipy.
+Python 3.7+, numpy, scipy.

 ## Code of conduct